Before plunge into national politics, KCR sharpens criticism against BJP | Politics

 - India

-Telangana Chief Minister K Chandrasekhar Rao on Monday made for the first time some reference to his proposed national party and launched a broadside against the BJP-led NDA government, accusing it of crony capitalism, failing in ‘Make in India’ and anti-people policies and failures in various sectors.
+Telangana Chief Minister K Chandrasekhar Rao on Monday made for the first time some reference to his proposed national party and launched a broadside against the BJP-led NDA government at the Centre, accusing it of crony capitalism, failing in ‘Make in India’, following anti-people policies and failures in various sectors.

 KCR, as Rao is also known, was speaking in the Legislative Assembly on a short discussion on 'Central Electricity Bill - Ramifications'.